Hanson4christWeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents, including hidden files (starting with .).
 Use the long format using the command ls -al

 Display current directory contents using the command ls -lan

+Create a script that create a directory inside another directory using mkdir